fermatjen/indiannames/README.md

-The ner_ind_names.ser file is a Java-serialized List containing ~2.8 million indian names colected from various Indian news portals and social media channels.
+The ner_ind_names.ser file is a Java-serialized List containing ~2.8 million indian names collected from various Indian news portals and social media channels.
 Note the the serialized list contains only the names and no other demographic details.
 Please feel free to use this for your Java-based NER/NLP projects.

 Usage: